 We encourage presiders to be assertive in enforcing time limits; a well-run session with papers delivered within the time limit will be appreciated by participants and audience alike.

-Introductions in congress sessions are generally short, but we encourage you to contact the speakers in advance in order to learn about them and their work.
+Introductions in Congress sessions are generally short, but we encourage you to contact the speakers in advance in order to learn about them and their work.
 Contacting the speakers in advance also affords an opportunity to ask about AV equipment, handouts, social media preferences, and other logistical concerns.

 Session presiders are expected to inform audiences of speakers’ preferences concerning the sharing of their presentations through social media.
 This means conveying restrictions and may mean announcing a speaker’s Twitter handle.

-The virtual experience
+The hybrid experience

 - For an optimal experience, download the Zoom client to your device(s), or, if already downloaded, update the app.